Is There a Dimmer Outlook Ahead for Canoo Inc. (GOEV)?

 Sponsored

-The average price from analysts is $10.67.
-GOEV currently public float of 99.24M and currently shorts hold a 32.58% ratio of that float.
-Today, the average trading volume of GOEV was 3.79M shares.
+The average price from analysts is $10.67, which is $4.31 above the current price.
+GOEV currently public float of 99.24M and currently shorts hold a 32.20% ratio of that float.
+Today, the average trading volume of GOEV was 4.13M shares.

 GOEV’s Market Performance